-- you have a mental or physical need or you are suffering from an illness
+- you have a mental or physical need or you have an illness

-- you are unable to achieve two or more of the care outcomes – these are things like whether you need help to prepare and consume food and drink, or to get washed and dressed
+- you’re unable to achieve two or more of the everyday tasks (or ‘eligibility outcomes’).
+These are things like preparing and consuming food and drink, or getting yourself washed and dressed

-- there is a significant impact on your well-being because you’re not getting the help you need
+- there’s a significant impact on your wellbeing because you’re not getting the help you need.

 Did you know?

 Your local authority is only responsible for your personal care needs.
-Health care needs are the responsibility of the NHS.
+The NHS is responsible for your healthcare needs.

-- home care help with things like cleaning and shopping
+- home care help with things like cleaning, meals and shopping

 - day care for your child if either you or they have a disability